 So, below are the brands I recommend as a starting point for someone buying their first wrap.
 Prices quoted are that for a basic size 6 cotton wrap.
 The price will of course vary depending on what size wrap you are after and expect to pay a little more for thicker weave wraps and/or different fibre blends.
 Also note these prices are based on buying new, so if are going for a second hand wrap feel free to use this as a guide to help you judge if your getting a good deal etc!

-- Didymos – £95-120.
+- Didymos – £90-130.
 Didymos are #1 on my list for a reason – they are a family run business that have been making wraps since 1972 and really know what they’re doing.
 Plus they have a staggering range of different weaves and styles.
 There’s literally something from everyone.
-While that standard stripes are a little harder work to break in, their Jacquard wraps are utterly gorgeous and usually break in and become absolutely lovely really fast.
-In particular if your buying for a new baby take a look at their double face range and their Lisca range as these are normally lusciously soft right out of the box.
+While their standard stripes are a little harder work to break in, their Jacquard wraps are utterly gorgeous and usually break in and become absolutely lovely really fast.
+In particular if your buying for a new baby take a look at their Double Face range and their Lisca range as these are normally lusciously soft right out of the box.
 But really any of their Prima’s, Ada’s or limited edition Jacquard weaves soften up pretty quickly and are mighty fine wraps.